RodrigoAVargasHdz/huxel_molecule_desing/README.md

-# Molecule inverse design with automatic differentiation: Hückel + JAX
+# Inverse molecular design with automatic differentiation: Hückel + JAX

 Using JAX we optimize the type of atoms given an adjacency matrix of a molecular graph and the target observable.
 All observables were computed with the Hückel model.